niekwit/CRISPR-tools/README.md

 OPTIONAL: to enable auto-completion of the command line options for the CRISPR library and analysis (`-l`/`--library` and `-a`/`--analysis`), add this line to your `~/.bashrc` file:
 > `source /path/to/CRISPR-tools/auto-complete.sh`

-Before the first analysis, install [pip3](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3) and a Java Runtime Environment, and then run the `setup.py` file from the command line as follows:
+Before the first analysis, install [pip3](https://stackoverflow.com/questions/6587507/how-to-install-pip-with-python-3) and a Java Runtime Environment ([Ubuntu](https://ubuntu.com/tutorials/install-jre)/[MacOS](https://docs.oracle.com/javase/10/install/installation-jdk-and-jre-macos.htm#JSJIG-GUID-2FE451B0-9572-4E38-A1A5-568B77B146DE)), and then run the `setup.py` file from the command line as follows:

 > `python3 setup.py`